jimmgarrido/nexdev/_posts/2014-12-11-Nextbus-Sort.md

 Initially figuring out how to sort the data was no easy task.
 But it was something that needed to be done in order to give users a quick and intuitive experience.
 Looking at the code, you will see that I took a very direct path to the goal, not caring much for optimization.
 Because this isn't meant to be run inside an app, performance was not really the focus.
 My hope is that I can transform this program into a way for developers to get sorted data from NextBus by simply inputting the desired agency.
 The results would then be saved in a sqlite database, which developers would find more useful than a text file.

-But in the mean time, feel free utilize it for any agency by forking the code on [Github](https://github.com/nexDevelopment/NextBus-Sort)
+But in the mean time, feel free utilize it for any agency supported by NextBus!

+Find the code on [Github](https://github.com/nexDevelopment/NextBus-Sort)

+See the API documentation [here](www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf) [pdf]